The University Library offers a regular program of workshops aimed at higher degree research students and early career researchers.

 In this session we show you techniques and tips for staying on top of the newly published and emerging research.

-Systematic reviews: Developing a robust search strategy (STEM and HASS variations)
+Systematic reviews: Developing a robust search strategy

 A systematic review requires a rigorous and systematic search of the literature.
 In this introductory seminar we will overview a comprehensive approach to systematic searching, key sources and tools available to you.
-This workshop is intended for researchers in STEM disciplines planning on undertaking a systematic review.

 Copyright and your Thesis